Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Hairy Kerr back holes

-Here, $r_+$ denotes outer (event) horizon and $r_-$ the inner (Cauchy) horizon.
-It is clear that the metric (\ref{metric}) describes non-extremal black hole for $r_+>r_-$ and when $r_+=r_-$, one obtains an extremal black hole.
+Here $r_{\pm}^{k}$ corresponds to the horizons associated with the Kerr black hole.
 To ensure the event horizon's existence, we require $M \geq a$.
-It defines a region, parameter space, where metric represents a black hole and not a naked singularity.
+It defines a parameter space region, where metric represents a black hole and not a naked singularity.
 The case $M < a$, contains a naked singularity.
+It is clear that the metric (\ref{metric}) describes non-extremal black hole for $r_+>r_-$ and when $r_+=r_-$, one obtains an extremal black hole.

-Numerical analysis of Eq.~(\ref{horizon}) reveals that depending on the values of $M$, $a$, $\alpha$ and $l_{0}$ there can exist a maximum of two distinct real positive roots, or equal roots, or no-real positive roots.
+Numerical analysis of equation~(\ref{horizon}) reveals that depending on the values of $M$, $a$, $\alpha$ and $l_{0}$ there can exist a maximum of two distinct real positive roots, or equal roots, or no-real positive roots.
 They respectively correspond to the non-extremal black holes with Cauchy and event horizons, extremal black holes, and no-black holes scenarios.
-The degenerate condition of the horizons gives a bound on the black hole parameters $l_0$ and $a$ and the ($l_0$-$a$) parameter space is shown in Fig.~\ref{fig1}.
+The degenerate condition of the horizons gives a bound on the black hole parameters $l_0$ and $a$ requiring them to be restricted to a region where the metric (\ref{metric}) represents a black hole and not a naked singularity and the ($l_0$-$a$) parameter space thus obtained is shown in Fig.~\ref{fig1}.